Installing Enterprise Issuer for Next-Gen Trust Security using Helm¶

 If you created ConfigMaps in Step 2, add the

-trustedCaBundlesfield to your values file undervenafiEnhancedIssuer.manager:venafiEnhancedIssuer: manager: trustedCaBundles: - configMapName: ca-cert-vault configMapKey: ca.crt - configMapName: ca-cert-proxy configMapKey: ca.crt - Set to
+trustedCaBundlesfield to your values file undervenafiEnhancedIssuer.manager:venafiEnhancedIssuer: manager: trustedCaBundles: - configMapName: ca-cert-vault configMapKey: ca.crt - configMapName: ca-cert-proxy configMapKey: ca.crt - If you did not install Connection resource separately, set

 -